w-e-w/embedding-inspector/README.md

 Inspired by [Embeddings editor](https://github.com/CodeExplode/stable-diffusion-webui-embedding-editor.git) and ![Tokenizer](https://github.com/AUTOMATIC1111/stable-diffusion-webui-tokenizer.git) extensions.

 new in v2.1: entering embedding ID instead of name is now supported, for example you can enter "#2368" instead of "cat"

+new in 2.2: entering a step value (like 1000) is now supported.
+This is needed only if you will continue training this embedding

 # Manual Installation